captn3m0/captn3m0.github.com/pages/ebooks.md

 To help me in these various projects, I've ended up some tooling:

+[pystitcher][pystitcher]
+: pystitcher stitches your PDF files together, generating nice customizable bookmarks for you using a declarative markdown file as input.

 [muse-dl][muse]
 : Wrote a crystal app to support downloading and stitching of books from [Project MUSE](https://muse.jhu.edu/).
 Project MUSE is a leading provider of digital humanities and social science content for the scholarly community around the world, run by the Johns Hopkins University.
 This generates well-polished PDFs with proper metadata.